open-telemetry/opentelemetry-specification/specification/context.md

 - The `Context`.

-The API SHOULD return a handle that can be used to restore the previous `Context`.
+The API MUST return an object that can be used as `Token` to restore the previous `Context`.

+### Detach Context

+Resets the `Context` associated with the caller's current execution unit to the value it had before attaching a specified `Context`.

+The API MUST accept the following parameters:

+- A `Token` that was returned by a previous call to attach a `Context`.